farishaddad/Knowledge-Mining-using-Cognitive-Search/cognitive-search-get-start-preview.md

 1. After sample files are loaded, get the container name and a connection string for your Blob storage.
 You could do that by navigating to you storage account in the Azure portal.
 On **Access keys**, and then copy the **Connection String**  field.

-  The connection string should be a URL similar to the following example:
+  The connection string should be a URL similar to the following hypothetical example:

       ```http
       DefaultEndpointsProtocol=https;AccountName=cogsrchdemostorage;AccountKey=y1NIlE9wFVBIabcd562GzZl+JO9TEGdqOerqfbT78C8zrn28Te8DsWlxvKKnjh67P/HM5k80zt4shOt9vqlbg==;EndpointSuffix=core.windows.net
       ```

 There are other ways to specify the connection string, such as providing a shared access signature.
-To learn more about data source credentials, see [Indexing Azure Blob Storage](search-howto-indexing-azure-blob-storage.md#Credentials).
+To learn more about data source credentials, see [Indexing Azure Blob Storage](https://docs.microsoft.com/en-us/azure/search/search-howto-indexing-azure-blob-storage).

 ## Create a data source